Course Substitutions

 Applying Courses to Multiple Majors/Minors

-Upper-division courses applied to a second major/minor may or may not also be applied to the history major requirements.
+Upper-division courses applied to a second major/minor may or may not also be applied to the history major or minor requirements.
 Read the UC Santa Cruz Academic Senate "Double Counting" policy and consult with the history undergraduate program coordinator if you'd like to share upper-division courses between multiple majors or minors.

 Pre-Approved Interdisciplinary Courses